Consuming Fuel and Fueling Consumption: Modeling Human Caloric Demands and Fuelwood Use

 Digital Object Identifier (DOI)

-Hartter, Joel and Boston, Kevin, "Consuming Fuel and Fueling Consumption: Modeling Human Caloric Demands and Fuelwood Use" (2008).
-Geography Scholarship.
+Hartter, Joel N. and Boston, Kevin, "Consuming Fuel and Fueling Consumption: Modeling Human Caloric Demands and Fuelwood Use" (2008).
+Small-scale Forestry.
 14.